University Socialist Club: The Fajar Trial

-The actual number of the board members who are arrested was nine instead of eight if including Jeyaraj C. Rajarao (1st-year arts).
-However, only eight members stayed in the Fajar trial because Jayaraj resigned from the board after his arrest and interrogation in May 1954.

-D.N.
 Pritt played a significant role in the trial.
-However, the question of who invited Pritt to defend the students is unknown.
-In the book of "Men in White", it says it was Lee Kuan Yew who arranged the service of D.N.
-Pritt(35).
-While accordingly to the Poh Soo Kai's reminiscence, it was a person named John Eber, a former leader of the Malayan Democratic Union offered the arrangement of the free legal services of D.N.
-Pritt to defend the students.
-The identity of the person who invited Pritt is still not clear based on the opposite narratives.
-However, there is no doubt that Lee Kuan Yew enjoyed a widespread reputation after achieving "the tremendous victory for freedom of speech" which was proclaimed in The Straits Times on August 26.
+However, it was unknown who invited Pritt to defend the students.
+According to the book Men in White, written by journalists Sonny Yap, Leong Weng Kam, and Richard Lim, it was Lee who arranged the service of Pritt(35).
+While accordingly to Poh's memories, it was John Eber, a former leader of the Malayan Democratic Union, who offered the arrangement of the free legal services of Pritt to defend the students.
+While it remained unclear on who invited Pritt, Lee enjoyed a widespread reputation after achieving "the tremendous victory for freedom of speech" which was proclaimed in The Straits Times on 26 August.

 The Impact of Fajar Trial

 Fajar trial was the first sedition trial in the post-war Malaysia and Singapore; the club's final victory stands out as one of the notable landmarks in the progress of decolonization of this part of the world.

 Firstly, the Fajar trial witnessed the historical period when Nationalist trends of thoughts exerted great influence on people of different backgrounds in Malaya.
 Left-leaning individuals and organizations including the Chinese school students and workers contributed generously to the defense fund of the club.
 Numerous academics and scholars stood out to openly support the club.

 Secondly, for the Club itself, this unexpected victory undoubtedly was an effective and stimulant result for the members to propagate the ideas of socialism in Singapore, and even through the work of the Pan Malayan Students Federation to stir waves in Malaya.
-After the trial, the passionate Club started to target the non-university students as well to expand the influence of its talked and forums.
+After the trial, the passionate Club started to target the non-university students as well to expand the influence of its talks and forums.
 On the other hand, the trial also affected the organization structure of the club.
 In the initial year of the club's founding, it had a mix of left-wing socialists and those of a more centrist leaning.
 The Fajar trial led to the departure of the latter from the club.